tale-toul/OCP4baremetalIPI/README.md

 ## External access to Openshift using NGINX

-The Openshift cluster resulting from applying the instructions in this document is only accessible from the physical and the provisioning hosts.
-The reason is, despite being a public cluster, the IPs for the API endpoint and ingress controller are assigned from the routeable virtual network which is not accessible from outside the physical host.
+The Openshift cluster resulting from applying the instructions in this document is only accessible from the metal EC2 and the provisioning VM hosts.
+The reason is, despite being a public cluster, the IPs for the API endpoint and ingress controller are assigned from the routeable virtual network which is not accessible from outside the metal EC2 host.

-One possible solution to access the cluster from outside the physical host is to deploy a reverse proxy in the physical host and use it to rely requests to the Openshift cluster.
+One solution to access the cluster from outside the physical host is to deploy a reverse proxy in the physical host and use it to rely requests to the Openshift cluster.
 In this project a reverse proxy based on NGINX is used.

 The reverse proxy contains different configuration sections for accessing the API endpoint, secure application routes on port 443 and insecure application routes on port 80.